plentycornucopia/project_paymenthistory/README.md

-# Project: Account History
+# Project: Payment History

 ## Description of Project
+THIS MUST BE ADDED TO THE ACCOUNT HISTORY EFFORT.
 We need a PHP solution to parse this HTML file uploaded by our family members.
 Each file will follow the same format, but the number of records inside may vary.
 Parsed data will be saved into a PostgreSQL database.

 ## Requirements
 * validate file size